 The story of bebo mia starts off on a very similar path to many other doulas.
-We had trained with different organizations but our experience was similar.
+The co-founders, Bianca & Natasha, had trained with different organizations but our experience was similar.
 Both of us finished those weekends with the same sinking feeling in our stomach and the same thoughts in our head, ‘What now?!’.
 We were not trained in business and we had very few connections with the then very cliquey birthing community.
 We had no idea how to find clients, and even when we did, who would support US when we stepped foot in a birth room for our first time?

 We were alone in a big birth world trying to find our groove when instead we found each other while setting up our booths at a local trade show.
 Instantly we hit it off (the yin to my yang we always say!) and the foundation of bebo mia began to take shape.

 Sharing an absolute love for supporting new parents we put our head down and worked our tushes off to take care of every family that came our way.